This is why Dune didn’t feature The Mandalorian's giant LED displays

 Season 1 of Jon Favreau’s Star Wars series marked one of the first major productions to utilize LED wall panels, which allow actors to exist in virtual movie worlds without the need for traditional green screens.

+This innovative display tech uses LEDs so small that they are able to function as individual pixels, with exceptional color fidelity and brightness control.
+LED works very well as a modular technology too, meaning it's simple enough to create screens of different sizes on the fly.

-The high-spec technology – also used in George Clooney’s The Midnight Sky – features LEDs small enough to function as individual pixels, meaning directors can control set surroundings without moving between locations or constructing expensive building projects that typically eat into large portions of a movie’s production budget.
+The high-spec technology – also used in George Clooney’s The Midnight Sky – means directors can control set surroundings without moving between locations or constructing expensive building projects that typically eat into large portions of a movie’s production budget.

 Given that these LED displays convincingly simulate several Dune-like environments in The Mandalorian, it seemed plausible that Villeneuve might attempt to implement the same technology in his construction of Arrakis.